Hiking Alaska’s Kenai Peninsula

 Includes all lodging, all meals, van shuttles, Kenai Fjord boat cruise, park entrance fees, leaders, trail maps and narratives.

-Timberline van shuttle is included from Kenai Fjords Park to Anchorage airport following the tour.
+Timberline van shuttle is included from the Anchorage International Airport.

 Not included: Airline service to Ted Stevens Anchorage International Airport; Guide Gratuity.

 Hotel 8:30 am

 “Our group was great.
 Tour leaders are great and very patient, accommodating and fun, very knowledgeable.
 Everything went so smoothly.
 Timberline trips are very well done.”
 Donna